mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-incoming.md

 To send a message to a Direct Message channel, add an "@" symbol followed by the username to the channel parameter.
 You can add your own username to send the webhook posts to a Direct Message channel with yourself.

-``payload={"channel": "@username", "text": "Hello, this is some text\nThis is more text. :tada:"}``
+`payload={"channel": "@username", "text": "Hello, this is some text\nThis is more text. :tada:"}`

 This will send a message from the account that has set up the incoming webhook to the username after the "@" symbol.
-For example, if you create a webhook with the user ``alice`` and send a Direct Message to ``bob`` using a webhook, it will show up as a direct message from ``alice`` to ``bob`` regardless of other settings such as username.
+For example, if you create a webhook with the user `alice` and send a Direct Message to `bob` using a webhook, it will show up as a direct message from `alice` to `bob` regardless of other settings such as username.

-To send a message to a different Direct Mssage channel between two other users, you can specify the channel with the user IDs for the users separated with two underscore (_) symbols.
-To find the user ID you can `use the ``mattermost`` command - see details `here <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-user-search>`__.
+To send a message to a different Direct Mssage channel between two other users, you can specify the channel with the user IDs for the users separated with two underscore symbols.
+To find the user ID you can [use the `mattermost` command](https://docs.mattermost.com/administration/command-line-tools.html#mattermost-user-search).

-``payload={"channel": "6w41z1q367dujfaxr1nrykr5oc__94dzjnkd8igafdraw66syi1cde", "text": "Hello, this is some text\nThis is more text. :tada:"}``
+`payload={"channel": "6w41z1q367dujfaxr1nrykr5oc__94dzjnkd8igafdraw66syi1cde", "text": "Hello, this is some text\nThis is more text. :tada:"}`